 History of Observational Learning

-How did observational learning come to be such an important part of the field of psychology?
+How did observational learning become such an important part of the field of psychology?
 Bandura championed the idea that learning through observation was one of the critical ways people acquire new knowledge.

 At the time, behaviorism was the most prominent perspective in psychology.
-The behavioral school of thought suggested that all human behaviors and learning could be accounted for by conditioning processes, but Bandura believed that these theories did not provide the whole picture.
+The behavioral school of thought suggested that all human behaviors and learning could be accounted for by conditioning processes.
+However, Bandura believed these theories did not provide the whole picture.

 While Bandura felt reinforcement and punishment played an important role in the learning process, he felt that this didn’t adequately tell the whole story.
 There were a few reasons that Bandura felt behaviorism could not fully explain how people learn.

 Even without being rewarded or punished for behavior, learning can still take place.
 People can learn things without actually experiencing the consequences of an action.
 For example, most people know that shoplifting can lead to serious legal consequences and even jail time, but we don’t actually have to experience being arrested, tried, and imprisoned to learn this lesson.

 Not only did learning occur without direct reinforcement, but he believed that people could also learn things without displaying immediate changes in behavior.

 Bandura’s Bobo Doll Experiment

 Bandura demonstrated just how powerful this observational learning can be in his classic Bobo doll experiment.
 The experiment involved children watching video clips of an adult model interacting with a large, inflatable Bobo doll.
 In some clips, the model ignored the doll, but the adult would beat up and yell at the toy in other variations.